Fluffy Whole Wheat Banana Pancakes (100% Whole Wheat)

 These are seriously the BEST whole wheat pancakes I’ve ever had.
 A lot of times whole wheat goods can get really dense and have a strong flavor to them, but these are light, fluffy and taste like banana bread.
 Sounds pretty good, right?!
 So let’s take a look at what goes into these golden beauties.
 First, I like to start by making my own low-fat “buttermilk” in a 2 c. measuring cup.
 You can do this by adding the 1 c. + 2 tbsp. of milk (skim, 1%, or 2%) along with 1 tbsp. of lemon juice.
 Let it sit and work its magic for 5 minutes or until it begins to curdle.
 Buttermilk not only gives these pancakes extra flavor but helps keep them fluffy and moist.
 In that same glass measuring cup add the Greek yogurt.
 Why yogurt?
 It helps thicken the base, adds extra protein and possibly flavor (if you decided to use something other than plain).
 I like to add vanilla, strawberry or blueberry Greek yogurt for added flavor.
-Following the yogurt add one egg, one mashed banana (make sure it’s extra ripe), 2 tbsp. of brown sugar and the vanilla extract.
-Whisk that together and then move onto the dry ingredients.
+Following the yogurt add one egg yolk, one mashed banana (make sure it’s extra ripe), 2 tbsp. of brown sugar and the vanilla extract.
+Whisk that together, beat the egg white, and then move onto the dry ingredients.

 Once the batter is ready to go, fire up your griddle or place a large skillet over medium heat.
 You want to make sure your pan is buttered and hot before you start.
 Using 1/3 c. measuring cup, pour the batter into the prepared pan.
 I can usually fit 2-3 pancakes in my pan (especially if I don’t care about them being perfectly round).
 Cook on each side for 2 minutes or until golden brown.
 You should have about 8 large pancakes.